FAQ from applicants

-Two references must be recieved by the deadline of the application call you are applying for in order for your application to be considered.
+One of the two references must be recieved by the deadline of the application call you are applying for in order for your application to be considered.
 It´s the applicant´s responsability to take all necessary measurments to meet this deadline and communicate the deadline correctly to their referees.

 Will I be able to read my references?

 No, references are always treated as confidential and are generally not disclosed to the candidate.